Sign Up Free

 Key Takeaways

-- As of 2026, Bitcoin is held by 30% of Americans, backed by over $100 billion in regulated ETFs, and designated as a U.S. strategic reserve asset.
+• As of 2026, Bitcoin is held by 30% of Americans, backed by over $100 billion in combined regulated ETF assets, and designated as a U.S. strategic reserve asset.

 If you search "what is Bitcoin," most results will tell you something like: "Bitcoin is a decentralized digital currency that uses blockchain technology."
 That sentence is technically accurate.
 It is also almost completely useless to someone trying to understand why Bitcoin matters.